teach a year of third grade using no books or print media of any kind?

 Kids seem to especially like those one!

-Have you used Would You Rather Questions with your class?
+Have you used this type of questions with your class?
 How did it go?